Business School/MBA Opportunities

 “At Lewis & Clark I learned to find the edges on issues: Where is the break point?
 What is the limit?
 What are the critical factors?
 Lewis & Clark also helped me develop the necessary communication skills to collaborate effectively on solving problems.”Kevin Shields ’89Microsoft

 The powerful skills you acquire here will allow you to create your own future.
 You will gain the intellectual depth and flexibility not just to adapt to changes, but also to foresee and shape change.

-Our second program is an intensive weeklong seminar held over winter break for those looking to develop an entrepreneurial mindset.
+For those looking to develop their entrepreneurial mindset even further, the center also holds an intensive weeklong seminar held over winter break.
 Entrepreneurship: A Life of Innovation helps students learn the skills of entrepreneurs: creativity, developing and pitching ideas, taking advantage of opportunities, and making things happen.

 Early Leaders Award Program: Simon Graduate School of Business at the University of Rochester

 Regardless of your major, if you are a Lewis & Clark College student who is mature, academically strong, and interested in earning an MBA degree after receiving your Lewis & Clark BA, you have a special opportunity.
 Through an agreement with the Simon School of Business at the University of Rochester, Lewis & Clark students receive priority consideration for admission to the full-time MBA program.

 As a Lewis & Clark nominee, your application fees are waived, and, if accepted, you receive a minimum $10,000 per year merit-based scholarship.
 Students are encouraged to apply by the end of their junior year, in part so that pre-MBA internships for accepted students can be provided.